unkokaeru/untitledpythonproject/{{ cookiecutter.__project_name_dashed }}/CONTRIBUTING.md

 7. **Review Your Changes**: Before submitting your contribution, review your code for any potential issues, such as unused imports, formatting inconsistencies, or logical errors.
 Run the tests to ensure everything passes.

 8. **Engage with the Community**: If you have questions or need clarification while working on your contribution, feel free to reach out through the appropriate channels.

+#### Version Support

+Based on [SPEC 0](https://scientific-python.org/specs/spec-0000/), all minor versions of Python released 42 months prior, and at minimum the two latest minor versions are supported.

 #### Commit Messages